Website & blogs © Louis Kraft 2013-2020

 |Although not part of this blog, Flynn’s acting was good (and for the most part, he learned on the job), so good that it holds up well today.
 The reasons will be made clear in Errol & Olivia.
 Not to worry, for I’ll touch upon Flynn’s acting (as well as Olivia de Havilland’s acting) in future blogs.
 I can’t give you the bulk of the book, but I’ll be able to give you a taste—hopefully just enough to excite your curiosity.|

-Errol Flynn made 9 swashbuckling films, and yes he is known as a swashbuckler.
-Still, most people don’t realize that he worked in many genres of film: War (7), westerns (8), comedy (4), drama (I didn’t count), … there were adventures, film noir, mysteries.
+Errol Flynn made nine swashbuckling films, and yes he is known as a swashbuckler.
+Still, most people don’t realize that he worked in many genres of film: War (seven), westerns (eight), comedy (four), drama (I didn’t count), … there were adventures, film noir, mysteries.
 Well, you get the picture, he was capable of performing in different types of films.
-Of Flynn’s 9 swashbucklers, 4 are classics and are right at the top of anyone’s list of best 10 swashbucklers (2 are on my best 10 films of all time list).
+Of Flynn’s nine swashbucklers, four are classics and are right at the top of anyone’s list of best ten swashbucklers (two are on my best ten Flynn films list).

-Oh, by the way, there are two other film leading men that were good with a sword: Douglas Fairbanks, Jr., and Stewart Granger.
+Oh, by the way, there are two other film actors that were good with a sword: Douglas Fairbanks, Jr., and Stewart Granger.

 They join Flynn on the short list of being much better than the rest of the screen swordsmen, which includes Douglas Fairbanks, Sr., Tyrone Power, Cornell Wilde (who, I admit I haven’t seen swing a blade in decades, and you don’t want to know the reason) … all the way to so-called swashbuckling films of the last two decades (most of which survive off of filming doubles, using special effects, and making way too much of the action long shots).
 As the saying goes, if you can’t see the actor’s face, it isn’t the actor.